-- 1. Determine the maximum step rate that the motor is capable of responding toby gradually increasing the CLK frequency (from the signal generator) until the motor stalls (F{stall}).
+- 1. Determine the maximum step rate that the motor is capable of responding to by gradually increasing the CLK frequency (from the signal generator) until the motor stalls (F{stall}).
 Why do you think it stalls? - 2.
 Gradually reduce the CLK frequency until the motor resumes rotating (F{reacquire}).
 How does this compare with the stall frequency?
-Explain your findings. - 3.
-Determine the maximum frequency that the motor turns at from a standing start (F{pullin}).
-(For this step, use the frequency multiplier buttons on the function generator to rapidly switch between the lowest CLK frequency scale and the scale you are working with to simulate the jump). - 4.
+Explain your findings. - Determine the maximum frequency at which the motor turns from a standing start (F{pull_in}).
+(For this step, use the frequency multiplier buttons on the function generator to rapidly switch between the lowest CLK frequency scale and the scale that simulates the jump). - 4.
 Repeat steps 1-3 with an additional inertial load. - 5.
 Count the number of steps in a revolution.
 Knowing that the number of phases is 4, can you calculate the number of teeth on the rotor?